top of page

 How do I book an appointment?

-Our clinical receptionist will listen carefully to your needs before booking you in for your specific consultation.
+You can email, phone or call into one of our two clinics in St Leonards on Sea and Rye.
+Clinic phone numbers are at the top of each page.
+All calls are automatically directed to our Rye Clinic.
+Our clinical receptionist - Anne will listen carefully to your needs before booking you in for your specific consultation.
 You will receive an email appointment at the time of your booking and an email reminder 72 hours before the appointment.

 Do I need a GP referral?